TraceReplay Documentation

 'track_db_queries' => env('TRACE_REPLAY_TRACK_DB', true),

-'middleware' => ['web'], // add 'auth', 'can:...' for production
+'middleware' => ['web', 'auth'], // add 'can:view-trace-replay' for production

-'api_middleware' => ['api'],
+'middleware' => ['api'],

 'allowed_ips' => array_filter(explode(',', env('TRACE_REPLAY_ALLOWED_IPS', ''))),